rgavril/homebridge-mqtt-fan-tasmota/README.md

 # homebridge-mqtt-fan-tasmota
-Homebridge Plugin that Exposes the Fan on [Sonoff IFan02 / Tasmota MQTT](https://github.com/arendst/Sonoff-Tasmota/wiki/Sonoff-iFan02)
+Homebridge Plugin that Exposes the Fan on Sonoff IFan02/IFan03 using [Tasmota Firmware](https://github.com/arendst/Tasmota)

 # Installation